 - Fuels muscle recovery and cushions joints

-Sensa Complete for men contains 1000 micrograms of the mineral, boron.
-Back in the 1990s some men were taking boron supplements because they heard of a study that suggested that boron might raise testosterone levels.
-Is this why its in these vitamins?
-I hope not because, several studies show boron does not raise testosterone levels in men.
+Sensa Complete for men contains 1000 micrograms of the mineral boron.
+Back in the 1990s, some men took boron supplements because they heard of a study suggesting that boron might raise testosterone levels.
+Is this why it's in these vitamins?
+I hope not because several studies show boron does not raise testosterone levels in men.

 Sensa Complete also has a mineral called vanadium (vanadyl sulfate).
-Valadyl sulfate might have a blood sugar lowering effect and that “might” help some people with blood sugar issues (why isn't vanadium in the woman's formula too?).
-Regardless, exercise has a better blood sugar lowering effect than vanadium.
+Vanadyl sulfate might have a blood sugar-lowering effect and that “might” help some people with blood sugar issues (why isn't vanadium in the woman's formula too?).
+Regardless, exercise has a better blood sugar-lowering effect than vanadium.

 I could say more about Sensa Complete for men but I will end here and say that I just think these products are over priced.